ctontario/slate/source/includes/_Committee.md

     "properties": {
-      "code": {"type": "string", "description": "The committee's code"}, "name": {"type": "string", "description": "The name of the committee"}, "shortName": {
+      "code": {"type": "string", "description": "The committee's code"}, "name": {"type": "string", "description": "The name of the committee"}, "shortName": {"type": "string", "description": "The short name of the committee"}, "streamName": {"type": "string", "description": "The name of the committee in CTO Stream"}, "type": {
-        "type": "string",
-        "description": "The short name of the committee" },
-      "streamName": {
-        "type": "string",
-        "description": "The name of the committee in CTO Stream" },
-      "type": {
         "type": "string",
         "description": "The type of committee",